While on campusback to top

 - Athena and AFS lockers

 - Get access to an exclusive array of resources and discounts after you graduate through the MIT Alumni Association.

 - Register for your Infinite Connection account.

 - Sign up for an MIT alumni email account.
 Note: Your current @mit.edu account will stop working approximately 6 months after graduation.

 If you installed any software from MIT during your time here, make sure you uninstall it if the license requires it.
 MATLAB, for example, is only available for your use while you're currently enrolled at MIT.

-Students using Microsoft Windows 10 Enterprise: Convert your software to a permanent license before graduating.
+Students using Microsoft Windows 10 Enterprise or Windows 11 Enterprise: Convert your software to a permanent license before graduating.

 There are several other services on campus that will be impacted when you graduate.
 Find out what you need to do to disengage from additional MIT resources.